Navigation » List of Schools » Prince George Community College » Biology » Biology 2060 – Anatomy and Physiology II » Summer 2021 » Lecture Exam 3 (1)

 Question #40

-A decreases in both alveolar and pulmonary ventilation.
+A an increase in alveolar ventilation but no change in pulmonary ventilation.

 B a decrease in alveolar ventilation but no change in pulmonary ventilation.